rastut/nestjs-realworld-example-app/utils/benchmark/README.md

 # Benchmark script for locust

-This benchmark script uses locust as performance testing framework.
-For more information about locust please refer to the oficial [documentation](https://docs.locust.io/en/stable/)
+This benchmark script uses locust as a performance testing framework.
+For more information about locust please refer to the official [documentation](https://docs.locust.io/en/stable/)

 Before running the script you should install have installed python, and install the dependencies via pip.
 Dependencies can be installed, via the makefile.